muneebazad1/AI_Project001-Auto_Diagnosis_of_Heart_Problem_through_ECG-ECG_CLassification/README.md

-Project Title: ECG Deep-Diagnosis & Report Generation System/n Problem Statement: A system which detects if the Person have heart problem or not utlizing ECG Data.
+Project Title: ECG Deep-Diagnosis & Report Generation System\n Problem Statement: A system which detects if the Person have heart problem or not utlizing ECG Data.